Embrace the small talk. Discover others’ stories.

 A Sample of Crazy Good Questions

-3. What do you make of [______]?
-[Did you watch season two of Stranger Things?
+- What do you make of [______]?
+[Did you watch the latest season of [popular show]? ?
 What did you make of it? ]